 Discover diagnosis and treatment for a penicillin allergy in Crystal Lake

 Once considered a common drug allergy, some penicillin allergies are actually a misdiagnosis.
 The penicillin rash is not always a true indication of an allergic reaction.
 Drs.
-Noga Askenazi, Eugenia Hahn, and Dipika Patel treat patients near Elgin, Crystal Lake, and Lake Barrington.
+Noga Askenazi, and Eugenia Hahn treat patients near Elgin, Crystal Lake, and Lake Barrington.
 For patients with allergies, such as a penicillin allergy, we offer accurate diagnosis and treatment.

 Diagnosing penicillin allergies

 There are cases of true penicillin allergies.
 If you have experienced a penicillin allergy in the past or believe you are having an allergic reaction now, our team can provide testing to determine if you have a true allergy to penicillin.
 Prior to your appointment, make notes to help determine the cause of your symptoms.

 - Write down your symptoms, when they began, how long they lasted, and whether you have ever experienced them in the past.

 - Let the physician know if you are taking any other medications.